derbyjs/derby-site/md/docs/derby-0.6/models/filters-and-sorts.md

 > * `path` The path at which to create a refList of the filter's output
 > * `scoped` Returns a model scoped to the output path of the ref

-The filter's value can also be retrieved directly via `filter.get()`.
+The filter's current value can also be retrieved directly via `filter.get()`.

 > `results = filter.get()`
 > * `results` Returns an array of results matching the filter